midtown-ai/glossary/glossary/b.md

 # Backpropagation

+ The way for machine to learn from their mistakes!

  = a brute force approach, where you pick random weight and you iterate on them until they arrive at a stable solution.
 This is a `widely used algorithm for training feedforward neural networks and other ANN`.
 Approach discovered in 1986 that re-stimulated AI.
 Help a model learn from its mistakes by leveraging the chain rule of derivatives.
 The backpropagation algorithm consists in modifying the weight and bias of each cell in each layer based on their impact on the estimated output, or loss function (diff between estimated output and real output).

  {% youtube "https://www.youtube.com/watch?v=Ilg3gGewQ5U" %}